charlypro123/MarvelFanApp/README.md

 # MarvelFanApp
-An App that consumes MARVEL public API.The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago.
+An App that consumes MARVEL public API.
+The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago.
 This repository has been created with the purpose to learn Git, Android, java and others tools

 ------